KGharib/Detecting-Sarcasam-on-Reddit/README.md

 - Feature extraction using tfidf which converts a collection of documents to a matrix of TF-IDF features
 <br><br>
 ### Statistical Anaylsis
+- ensured that the labels were equally distributed
+- inspected the distribution of Subreddits

 <br><br>
 ### Questions: